 Some Science Shops, particularly those independent of universities, act as social entrepreneurs supporting socially beneficial research activity with NGOs by means of staff conducting profitable research or other activities with organisations and funding agencies which can pay market costs.
 This model could also be developed in universities, with Science Shops being part of research centres where again profits from research conducted on a commercial basis are used to support the socially beneficial scientific research of Science Shops and the day-to-day work operation of the Science Shop.

-The Science Shop Bonn finances its activities from doing labour-market projects; from the overhead on these projects and additional project funding they are able to do research and consultancy for civil society.
+The Science Shop Bonn finances its activities from paid services, and funded research and communication projects; overheads on several projects and additional project funding allows for some free consultancy for civil society.